-The exterior of the slide is also subject to weathering and deterioration.
-UV fade from direct sunlight eventually causes a white fade to appear where your slides are exposed to direct sunlight.
-If left untreated for many years, UV exposure can deteriorate the gel coat surface and expose the structural fiberglass layers potentially reducing the structural strength of the fiberglass parts.
+The exterior of the slide is subject to weathering and deterioration.
+UV exposure eventually causes a white fade to appear where your slides are exposed to direct sunlight.
+If left untreated for years, UV exposure can deteriorate the coating, leading to flaking, and expose the fiberglass layers, potentially reducing the structural strength of the fiberglass parts.

-Where long term UV degradation has caused the structural fiberglass layer to be exposed re-gel coating is recommended to renew the integrity of the fiberglass parts.
+Where long-term UV degradation has caused the structural fiberglass layer to be exposed, re-coating is recommended to renew the integrity of the fiberglass parts.

-Your fiberglass water slide should be professionally inspected if the water slide is five years old or older.
+Your fiberglass water slide should be professionally inspected if it is five years or older.